-With 140 Gbps total throughput capacity, the new satellite can serve the accelerating growth in bandwidth demand for multimedia Internet access over the next decade.
+ViaSat-1, the highest capacity satellite in the world, is the first step in our development of high-capacity satellite sytems.
+With 140 Gbps total throughput capacity, the satellite is serving the accelerating growth in bandwidth demand for multimedia internet access over the next decade.
 The download and upload speeds available on ViaSat-1 are much faster than anything previously offered in the satellite industry, and are transforming the quality of satellite broadband.

 ViaSat-1 blasts off from ILS launch base in Baikonur on schedule October 19.
-The satellite entered commercial service January 16, 2012.
+The satellite entered commercial service on January 16, 2012.